feross/feross.org/_posts/2020-09-15-form-california-llc.md

 ---
 layout: post
 class: post
-title: How to Form a California LLC
+title: How to Form a California LLC (without a lawyer)
 summary: Follow these steps to start an LLC in California
 tags:
 - business